robstave/Meowcards/cards/go/go-qz2-a.md

 Why doesn't Go support exceptions?

-A) Performance reasons
+- A. Performance reasons
-B) To encourage explicit error handling and program clarity
+- B. To encourage explicit error handling and program clarity
-C) Technical limitations
+- C. Technical limitations
-D) Memory constraints
+- D. Memory constraints

 ### Back

-**B) To encourage explicit error handling and program clarity**
+**B. To encourage explicit error handling and program clarity**

 Go avoids exceptions to force developers to explicitly handle errors where they occur, leading to more predictable control flow and clearer error handling paths.